 If you think about it, you don’t have any money to go out there paying an attorney for every hour that he or she spends in your case.
 So what the attorneys does, in most situations, is charge a contingency fee.
 So if we get you a lump sum back-pay settlement, our fee is one-third of that.

-Should I Hire An Attorney for My Long-Term Disability Appeal?
+Should I Hire An Attorney for My Long-Term Disability Benefits Appeal?

 So the attorney gets paid a contingency fee.
 This is usually one third of whatever back-pay benefits and any ongoing benefits that are recovered because of the attorney’s efforts.
 Plus, there are usually some costs.
 It’s always important to distinguish between a fee and a cost.
 They are two different things.